Actindo-AG/Documentation/DataHub/Operation/04_ManageDashboards.md

   ![Move dashlet](../../Assets/Screenshots/DataHub/Overview/MoveDashlet.png "[Move dashlet]")

 5. Click the [SAVE] button.
-  Any changes to the dashboard are saved.
+  Any changes to the dashboard have been saved.
 The *Edit tab* view is closed.